aiven/devportal/docs/platform/concepts/preparing-for-high-load.rst

 Backups
 -------

-For PostgreSQL and MySQL databases you can configure a time when the daily backups are taken.
-You can set the backup_hour and backup_minute variables in the Advanced Configuration section.
+For PostgreSQL® and MySQL® databases you can configure a time when the daily backups are taken.
+You can set the ``backup_hour`` and ``backup_minute`` variables in the Advanced Configuration section.

 .. image:: /images/platform/concepts/advanced-configuration.png
    :alt: Advanced configuration